ove/ove-asset-manager/docs/Users.md

 # Administering users

-The OVE Asset Manager allows limited guest access, but creating or editing projects, or viewing projects that are not public, requires users to log in.
+The OVE Asset Manager allows limited guest access, but creating and editing projects, or viewing projects that are not public require users to log in.

-Projects can be added to *access groups* by clicking on the shield icon on the table of projects, or by click the "Edit access controls" button on the table of assets.
+Projects can be added to *access groups* by clicking on the shield icon on the table of projects, or by clicking the "Edit access controls" button on the table of assets.
 Each user account has a list of groups for which it has read access, and a list of groups for which it has write access.

 Account details are stored in a MongoDB database (as configured in `config/auth.json`).